life-itself/lifeitself.org/content/blog/2020/06/22/bridging-the-wisdom-gap.md

 ### Wisdom is Rarely Talked About

 We talk of “smart” cities, not wise ones.
-Of all the qualities we seek in our leaders wisdom is rarely mentioned compared to power, strength or decisiveness.\[1\]
+Of all the qualities we seek in our leaders wisdom is rarely mentioned compared to power, strength or decisiveness.^[1]

 In general, wisdom is not well-defined, nor is it commonly talked of outside of religious or spiritual circles and is not a mainstream issue – for example, a politician talking about wisdom would be odd.

-This absence extends to research: wisdom is not an active field of study – and what discussions there are often turn out to be discussions of “intelligence” in disguise.\[2\] Even in philosophy, wisdom is rarely mentioned despite it being a discipline whose very name means “loves of wisdom”.
+This absence extends to research: wisdom is not an active field of study – and what discussions there are often turn out to be discussions of “intelligence” in disguise.^[2]^[8] Even in philosophy, wisdom is rarely mentioned despite it being a discipline whose very name means “loves of wisdom”.

-\[1\]: E.g. “Polling routinely reveals 'strong' and 'decisive' as amongst the most desirable, if not the most desirable, traits that political leaders should possess (Gallup, 2007, 2009).”
+ ^[1]: E.g. “Polling routinely reveals 'strong' and 'decisive' as amongst the most desirable, if not the most desirable, traits that political leaders should possess (Gallup, 2007, 2009).”
 Chapter 14, Great Expectations in The Routledge Companion to Leadership.
 1st Edition, Routledge, 2016.

-\[2\]:  For example, Landemore, Hélène, and Jon Elster, eds.
+^[2]:  For example, Landemore, Hélène, and Jon Elster, eds.
 2012. _Collective Wisdom: Principles and Mechanisms_.
 Cambridge ; New York: Cambridge University Press.
 As a general point, distinguishing intelligence and wisdom is not easy, especially as wisdom is often not well defined (nor, even, intelligence).
 Nevertheless we could allude to the difference: a group of people making a better assessment of the weight of a pig or the likelihood of a particular geology containing gold would be a sign of greater (collective) intelligence.
 A group of people with strongly differing opinions finding a way to constructively discuss and evolve their positions would be a sign of collective wisdom.

+[^8]: As a general point, distinguishing intelligence and wisdom is not easy, especially as wisdom is often not well defined (nor, even, intelligence).
+Nevertheless we could allude to the difference: a group of people making a better assessment of the weight of a pig or the likelihood of a particular geology containing gold would be a sign of greater (collective) intelligence.
+A group of people with strongly differing opinions finding a way to constructively discuss and evolve their positions would be a sign of collective wisdom.
+As these examples show (collective) wisdom could facilitate collective intelligence (by allowing differing opinions to be synthesized efficiently and accurately) and, conversely, (collective) intelligence may facilitate collective wisdom (but the evidence and logic seems less clear).

 ### We have a wisdom “gap”